prasadmjadhav6959/innomaticsInternshipTask5/README.md

 # innomaticsInternshipTask5
 Assignment 5: Build an Interactive Todo List Application in React

-# 📌 AddaTech Todo List App 📝
+# 📌 Todo List App 📝

 An interactive and user-friendly **Todo List application** built using **React and Vite**.